Happy Birthday, Max Ernst

-One hundred twenty-five years and ten days ago the artist Max Ernst was born.
-While it may seem strange we are choosing to remember him on this day, it is our way of honoring Ernst’s unorthodox artistic outlook.
-Ernst is a pioneering figure in both the Dada and Surrealist movements.
+Artist Max Ernst was born on April 12, 1891.
+Ernst was a pioneering figure in both the Dada and Surrealist movements.
 The former, often referred to as “anti-art,” emerged after World War I as an anti-war, anti-bourgeois far left movement.
 Dadaist art pieces generally included readymade objects, a critique on the establishment of traditional art making, and participation in activities and public spectacles, including “public gatherings, demonstrations, and publication of art/literary journals.”

 On the other hand, Surrealism was a movement aimed to “resolve the previously contradictory conditions of dream and reality.”
 Surrealist works “feature the element of surprise, unexpected juxtapositions and non sequitur,” many artists “painted unnerving, illogical scenes with photographic precision, created strange creatures from everyday objects and developed painting techniques that allowed the unconscious to express itself.”

 Ernst is credited with creating two new artistic techniques: frottage and grattage.
 The former uses pencil rubbings of objects as a source of images, while in the latter paint is scraped across a canvas to reveal the imprints of the objects placed beneath.